 2. Gleniffer Braes

 Another country park but a little further afield, Glennifer Braes also offers great trails and wonderful vistas, whatever the season.
-Located not far from Paisley, this country park spans 480 acres of woods and moorlands and has a number of signposted walking routes.
+Located not far from Paisley, this country park spans 480 acres of woods and moorlands and has several signposted walking routes.
 Tannahill Walkway, a four-mile circular countryside route starting in Glen Park, takes in Craigielinn waterfall, the 50 ft deep Gleniffer Gorge and passes the Robertson car park, ideal for glorious panoramic views of the Clyde Valley.
-Depending when you visit—and how cold it is—you might even notice large icicles hanging from the Craigielinn waterfall in Glen Park, making the walk seem even more magical.
+Depending on when you visit—and how cold it is—you might even notice large icicles hanging from the Craigielinn waterfall in Glen Park, making the walk seem even more magical.

 Distance from central Glasgow: 30 minutes by car